Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 1.1 Product scope

 Goal:
-- To track and document relevant technologies/techniques in a way that reflects decisions made around them based on previous experience and their status in the current technology landscape of Finaps.
+- To track and document tha status of relevant technologies/techniques used in software development in relation with Finaps' current technology landscape.

 Benefits:
 - Provides a platform to communicate lessons learned, good practices and experiences.